-With the money we raised from Ava’s Kitchen Benefit, we created Breakaway Adventures with The Jessie Rees Foundation.
-Through Ava’s treatment, we have been fortunate enough to take her on trips near and far in order to give her memories with her family in a stressful time.
+With the money we raise from Ava’s Kitchen Benefit, we created Breakaway Adventures with The Jessie Rees Foundation.
+Through Ava’s treatment, we were fortunate enough to take her on trips near and far in order to give her memories with her family in a stressful time.
 We believe that when she looks back on these times, we can replace bad memories with fun family memories.
 We wanted to be able to do this for other families who might not have the resources to do this for their family.

-For this first year we focused on families who have a child battling cancer within California.
+We focus on families who have a child battling cancer within California.
 Families get nominated through a nurse or associate working a the hospital they are getting treatment at.
 From there, we grant them a short trip to wherever they would like to go in CA up to three days.

 Some families are not as lucky as us and all they have left after their child has gone to heaven is their memories.
 Our goal is to give families this gift because we know how invaluable this is during this tough journey.